Table of Contents ×

 Then your second video can start by picking up from where you left off, “Hey, it’s me again!
 In my previous video, we talked about how serious this problem is, and in this video, I’m going to share with you how I was able to overcome…”

-Nowadays, consumers expect brands not only to have essential use but also emotions and values with which they can identify with.
+Nowadays, consumers expect brands not only to have essential use but also emotions and values with which they can identify.

-In 2022, it’s going to be all about creating deeper, more meaningful connections with your audience by providing them relatable, valuable video content, live streaming, and video ad sequencing.
+In 2023, it’s going to be all about creating deeper, more meaningful connections with your audience by providing them with relatable, valuable video content, live streaming, and video ad sequencing.
 Make sure you incorporate these trends in your video marketing strategy this year!